Dyspareunia: understanding and treating pain during intercourse

 • lack of arousal and vaginal dryness

-• trauma related to a bad sexual experience or sexual trauma
+• trauma linked to a bad sexual experience or sexual trauma

-It's not normal to feel pain.
+It's not normal to be in pain.
 There are, of course, natural treatments available to cure these ailments.
 The first thing to do is to consult a gynaecologist or your GP to identify the causes, and then get the right treatment.

 Psychotherapy can be considered, for example, if the cause is linked to traumatic events.
 For dyspareunia linked to anxiety or stress,homeopathy can help, as can daily relaxation techniques.
-You can also avoid penetrations just before your periods, during premenstrual syndrome, when you'll be more sensitive.
+You can also avoid penetration just before your period, or during premenstrual syndrome, when you'll be more sensitive.

 For medical causes, particularly gynecological infections, you'll need to take medication.